ToddTenney/hello-world/README.md

-# hello-world
+.# hello-world
-Test repository
+My Test repository
 I have been using TFS for a long time.
-I am new to GIT
+I am new to GIT.